michelleacg/Kickstarter-Analysis/README.md

 ## Analysis and Challenges

-Louise was specially interested on the play "Foresight" which shows that donations are very hight, and that it was active a little under a month.

 ### Analysis of Outcomes Based on Launch Date

 The month that launched the most successful Kickstarter campaigns was May.